JereKuusela/valheim-expand_world/publish/README.md

   - Adds a new command `print_musics` to print available musics to the console.
   - Changes the format of `biome`, `biomeArea`, `requiredGlobalKeys`, `notRequiredGlobalKeys` and `requiredEnvironments` (old configs automatically converted).
   - Reworks the location system so that all available locations are loaded.
+  - Removes location data syncing as it is no longer needed.
   - Fixes Jotunn locations not working.

 - v1.11